 it's all about Kukai

-It's rare but necessary to confess that most small to mid size Japanese cities are, well... ugly.
+It's painful but necessary to confess that most small to mid size Japanese cities are, well... ugly.
 Perhaps it's better to say that little if any meaningful thought has been given to urban design and its impact upon the social fabric.
 I guess this is why, on those occasions I stumble upon the rare exception I am reminded of how remarkable life in Japan can be when everything comes together just so.

 Hiwasa is indeed one of the afore mentioned exceptions.
 A small town tucked neatly into the folds where mountains dip gently into the sea.